 We’re delighted to welcome our next guest blogger to Minds in Bloom!
 Shalyn is a teacher librarian who is sharing with us how to make novel studies more appropriate for 21st century skills and learning.
 Let’s go back in time and imagine that you are in your elementary/middle/high school classroom.
 The teacher announces that you are going to begin your literature circle rotation for the

-As you probably know, there are many passages available that claim to be ideal for close reading.
+As you probably know, there are many passages available that claim to be ideal for close reading and reading comprehension.
 Many are in published books.
 Many are available either for free or for purchase on the internet.
 As you select passages for your students to read, please keep in mind that not all passages are created equal.
 Teacher sites like Teachers Pay Teachers are open marketplaces.
-That means that anyone
+That

 Minds in Bloom is excited to welcome back Sharon from Classroom in the Middle!
 Her timely post on text-based evidence is sure to help you come up with fresh ideas for teaching your students how to utilize this important skill!
 Kids search for facts from texts when they’re doing research.
 They learn to find and use evidence to back up their claims when writing an